webplatform/docs-wpd/Infrastructure/analysis/2013-Hardware_and_software_requirements/index.md

 * Open Stack service environment
 * Object storage service (Swift/Ceph or similar; not in use, but planned)
 * Block storage (Cinder or similar, not in use but planned)
+* Open to other managed PaaS service, if available. (e.g. managed ''MySQL'' or ''Memcached'' server)

 === Production environment ===
 These are our minimum requirements for the live site: